EwoutH/urban-self-driving-effects/paper/paper.md

    - Data was stored in efficient dictionary format for quick runtime lookup

 ![od_demand.png](img%2Fdata%2Fod_demand.png)
-_Fig A.x: Travel demand visualization by mode (total, car, bicycle, public transport) between zones in the Rotterdam area.
+_Fig A.10: Travel demand visualization by mode (total, car, bicycle, public transport) between zones in the Rotterdam area.
 Line thickness indicates trip volume._

 The matrices revealed several interesting patterns, used for both model validation and input: